deepset-ai/haystack/rfcs/0000-template.md

 - Start Date: (fill me in with today's date, YYYY-MM-DD)
-- RFC PR: (fill after opening the PR)
+- RFC PR: (fill in after opening the PR)
 - Github Issue: (if available, link the issue containing the original request for this change)

 # Summary

-Brief explanation of the feature.
+Explain the feature briefly.

 # Basic example